Education at Taylor

 - Elementary Education

-Students in Elementary Education partner with a local school from day one and continue to develop a relationship with that school throughout their time at Taylor.
+If you declare an Elementary Education major, you will partner with a local school from day one and continue to develop a relationship with that school throughout your time at Taylor.
 Courses focus on instruction, subject matter, and classroom management for grades K-6.

 - Primary–12 Degrees

-Students who desire to teach art or music will find a Primary-12 degree most suitable.
-Learn to teach the values of artful expression in drawing, painting, graphic design, ceramics, photography, sculpture, and printmaking through our Art Education major.
-With Music Education, you will focus on an instrument of your choice to share with young students through private and classroom choir, musical theatre, or orchestra lessons.
+Interested in teaching art or music?
+Choose one of Taylor's Primary-12 Education degrees.
+If you pick the Art Education major, you will learn to teach the values of artful expression in drawing, painting, graphic design, ceramics, photography, sculpture, and printmaking.
+With a major in Music Education, you will focus on an instrument of your choice to share with young students through private and classroom choir, musical theatre, or orchestra lessons.

 - Secondary Education Degrees

 The Taylor Secondary Education program provides more hours in grades 5-12 classrooms than most universities because we believe that much of your learning comes through real-life experiences.
 You will be prepared in areas of instruction, subject matter, and classroom management, and focus your knowledge on a specific subject of interest for the middle and high school levels.
-Subjects of emphasis include biology, chemistry, English, mathematics, physics mathematics, physics, Spanish, and social studies.
+Subjects of emphasis include:

 - Educational Studies